+One-Click Root Method For Sony Xperia Devices.
 Want to root your Sony Xperia device?
-Well the guys at the xda developers forum have made it a lot easier for you.
+Well, the guys at the XDA developer’s forum have made it a lot easier for you.
 You just need to go through this rooting guide and gain the root access on your Sony Xperia device.
-As off now this method is working for 21 Sony Devices including Sony Xperia Z, Zl, Tablet Z, Xperia S, Xperia P and more, perhaps more Sony Devices will be added to the supported list soon.
+As of now, this method is working for 21 Sony Devices including Sony Xperia Z, Zl, Tablet Z, Xperia S, Xperia P and more, perhaps more Sony Devices will be added to the supported list soon.

-What does the root access means?
+What does the root access mean?
 Well here is the answer to your question.

 While rooting your phone, please keep it in mind that the Root Process isn’t official and has nothing to deal with Google Inc and the device manufacturer, which is Sony in our case.
 Follow the guide carefully to prevent any damages to the device as the method is completely custom.